MENU

 published price charts

-VanEck Oil Services ETF (OIH) Analysis: Navigating Oilfield Services Volatility
+VanEck Oil Services ETF (OIH) Analysis: Navigating Oilfield Volatility

 Key Takeaways

-• Low expense ratio of 0.35% supports cost-efficient access to the cyclical oil services industry, which remains sensitive to crude prices and upstream capital spending.
+• Low expense ratio of 0.35% supports cost-efficient access to upstream oil equipment, services, and drilling activities.

 VanEck Oil Services ETF (OIH) Overview

 The VanEck Oil Services ETF (OIH) seeks to replicate, before fees and expenses, the price and yield performance of the MVIS US Listed Oil Services 25 Index (MVOIHTR).
-This modified market-cap-weighted index tracks the largest and most liquid U.S.-listed companies involved in oil services to the upstream oil sector, including oil equipment, services, and drilling.
-Eligible companies must derive at least 50% of revenue from these activities, with minimum market cap and trading volume thresholds ensuring quality and liquidity.
+This modified market-cap weighted benchmark targets the 25 largest and most liquid U.S.-listed companies involved in oil services to the upstream oil sector, including oil equipment, services, and drilling.
+Eligible constituents must derive at least 50% of revenue from these activities, ensuring pure-play exposure.

 Industry and Thematic Landscape